AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2022/07/cpd-perf-challenges/index.md

 Not all the change points are equally important.
 If we automatically discover hundreds or thousands of changes, we don't always have the physical ability to review all of them.
-Therefore, we need some ranking strategy so that we could present only the most important and critical changes.
+Therefore, we need some ranking strategy so that we can present only the most important and critical changes.
 In addition to external business requirements, we may consider introducing two following properties of each change point: